Entries Tagged 'Stumbling Blocks to Writing' ↓

 Stumbling Block #6

-Solution: Structure, rewards, more consistent supervision, and opportunities for immediate success.
+Solution: Offer structure, rewards, more consistent supervision, and opportunities for immediate success.

 If your child is lazy about writing, chances are he’s lazy in other areas too.
 Laziness is more global, affecting multiple facets of home and school life.
 It robs him of a sense of accomplishment, feelings of self-worth, and motivation to improve himself.
 How can he learn anything or pick up a new skill or develop a talent if he’s too lazy to get up and do something?